wolfjagger/polynomial_3-sat/README.md

 ```
 # Output

-Output begins with start time and then states if pre-processing was completed.
+Output begins with a start time and then states if pre-processing was completed.
-Note that there exist 3-SATs where un-satisfibility is discovered during pre-processing.
+Otherwise, satisfibility or un-satisfibility was discovered during pre-processing, which is reported.

 A valid vertex is a vertex that remained after pre-processing, that's not associated with
 a pure literal.
 If we assume that the given 3-SAT had no pure literals, or quantum clauses,